Course Code: SCMT698 Course ID: 2607 Credit Hours: 0 Level: Graduate

 CO-8: Apply the concepts of professional and ethical behavior to security programs and organizations.

 The course consists of the comprehensive final exam for the award of the MA in Security Management degree.
 The comprehensive final exam consists of four questions designed to test your broad knowledge of security management fundamentals.
-For example, you might encounter a question concerning the fundamental of risk analysis.
-You should not expect questions which are too narrow in focus.
-For example, you would not see a question asking you to describe a particular CCTV camera or software encryption package.

 |Book Title:||Please contact your professor for instructions regarding your comprehensive exam.|